Skip to content

 Workflow:

-1. TD or IGN signal appears β†’ Check if Harmonic Oscillator shows Bull or STRONG signal
+1. TD or IGN event appears β†’ Check if Harmonic Oscillator shows Bull or STRONG regime

-2. Momentum alignment β†’ Pentarch reversal + momentum shift = powerful confluence
+2. Momentum alignment β†’ Pentarch reversal event + momentum shift = confluence detected

-3. Expected outcome: Signal + momentum agreement increases follow-through probability
+3. Expected outcome: Event + momentum agreement provides additional context

-Example: IGN signal fires while Harmonic Oscillator transitions from Bear to Bull = momentum confirmed reversal
+Example: IGN event fires while Harmonic Oscillator transitions from Bear to Bull = momentum confluence detected

 Pro Tip: The Trinity Workflow

-For highest-probability setups, combine Pentarch (timing) + Janus Atlas (levels) + Volume Oracle (confirmation).
-Look for IGN/CAP signals that occur at key levels with volume spikes.
-This triple-confluence approach filters for only the strongest opportunities.
+For maximum confluence, combine Pentarch (timing) + Janus Atlas (levels) + Volume Oracle (regime confirmation).
+Look for IGN/CAP events that occur at key levels with aligned regime (Accumulation for bullish events, Distribution for bearish events).
+This triple-confluence approach identifies the strongest confluence zones.

 ⚠️ Common Mistakes to Avoid